kenzo94/pulumi-auto/README.md

         container_name="contplmanager",
         resource_group_name=resource_group.name)
 ```
 !!!
-FOLLOWING STEPS SHOULD BE DONE IN PULUMI PROJECT !!!
+FOLLOWING STEPS SHOULD BE DONE IN PULUMI PROJECT !!!<br>
 2. Set local variables:
 > name of the storage account, which was created recently (set via terminal):